jsenv/jsenv-pwa/docs/jsenv-service-worker.md

 - Some of your code does `navigator.serviceWorker.register("./sw.js")`.
 - Browser fetch/parse/execute `sw.js` and its imported scripts: [src/service-worker.setup.js](../src/service-worker.setup.js) and [src/service-worker.main.js](../src/service-worker.main.js).
 - Browser trigger `install` event on `service-worker.main.js`.
-- `service-worker.main.js` fetch all urls to cache on install and puts them into browser cache name after `config.cacheName`.
+- `service-worker.main.js` fetch all urls to cache on install and puts them into navigator cache using `config.cachePrefix` to generate a unique cache key.

 > These url will be cached as long as this service worker lives.